GriffinCanCode/ArtificialOS/README.md

 ## System Capabilities

-### Desktop-Grade Window Management
+### Desktop-Grade Window Management (Because This Should Feel Like An OS)

+I wanted AgentOS to feel like a real desktop OS, not a web app pretending to be one.
+That meant implementing proper window management:

-- **Production-Ready Implementation**: Powered by react-rnd library with full drag/resize/focus
+- **Production-Ready Implementation**: Powered by react-rnd library with full drag/resize/focus — stood on shoulders here
-- **Drag & Drop**: Free-form window dragging with smooth animations and visual feedback
+- **Drag & Drop**: Free-form window dragging with smooth animations and visual feedback — feels native
-- **Snap-to-Edge**: Automatic window snapping to screen edges and corners (9 snap zones)
+- **Snap-to-Edge**: Automatic window snapping to screen edges and corners (9 snap zones) — Windows 10 style
-- **Resize**: Interactive window resizing from all edges and corners with min/max constraints
+- **Resize**: Interactive window resizing from all edges and corners with min/max constraints — all 8 drag points work
-- **Minimize/Maximize**: Full window state management with smooth transitions
+- **Minimize/Maximize**: Full window state management with smooth transitions — because animations matter
-- **Backend Synchronization**: Window positions and sizes synced to Go backend via `POST /apps/:id/window`
+- **Backend Synchronization**: Window positions and sizes synced to Go backend via `POST /apps/:id/window` — state persists
-- **Session Restoration**: Window geometry captured in sessions and restored on load
+- **Session Restoration**: Window geometry captured in sessions and restored on load — resume exactly where you left off
 - **Keyboard Shortcuts**:
   - `⌘K` / `Ctrl+K` - Spotlight-style app creator
   - `Alt+Tab` - Cycle through open windows